yyvhang/IAGNet/README.md

 ### Train <a name="61"></a>
-To train the IAG-Net model, just run the following command
+To train the IAG-Net model, you can modify the training parameter in `config/config_seen.yaml` and then run the following command:
 ```bash
 python train.py --name IAG
 ```